Yofo-me/outline-vpn-mirrors/README.md

 Outline gives you control over your privacy by letting you operate your own server and Outline never logs your web traffic.
 Strong encryption helps keep your communications private.

-Outline servers automatically update with the latest security settings, so you don’t have to worry about keeping software up-to-date.
+Outline servers automatically update with the latest security settings, so you don't have to worry about keeping software up-to-date.

 #### 🛠Built for news organizations